 The first step towards compliance is identifying the relevant Building Code requirements.

-The Building Code sets out the minimum levels of performance that a building must meet or exceed.
+The Building Code sets out the minimum levels of performance that new building work must meet or exceed.
 It consists of three clauses of general provisions and 38 clauses covering specific areas such as structure, durability, moisture, energy efficiency, fire safety and services such as electricity and water supply.

 Most clauses in The Building Code have Acceptable Solutions or Verification Methods that describe how the performance requirements of the particular clause can be met.